BranniganLab/blobulator/VMD_scripts/README.md

 `Extensions > Tk Console`

 Using the Linux cd command, cd to the downloaded file location.
-Below is an example of accessing the proper direcotry in the Tk Console
+Below is an example of accessing the proper directory in the Tk Console

 ``` cd /VMD/blobulator ```